Report payroll & pay premiums

 - Your WorkSafeBC account number and payroll report ID.
 You'll find these on your payroll report.

-- Your payroll records for the previous year or quarter.
+- Your payroll records for the previous year or quarter, including:

 - The names of workers and active shareholders who have earned more than the maximum assessable earnings for the reporting year (the maximum is listed on your form).
 See the Assessable earnings guide for more details.